SilvioM97/SilvioM97/README.md

 A high-performance Rust library for vector search (approximate k-nearest neighbors search). kANNolo offers efficient and accurate similarity search for high-dimensional data and it is developed with the goal of facilitating research in ANN search and Information Retrieval.

 **Key Features:**
-- ⚡ Fast approximate k-NN search and quantization algorithms
+- ⚡ Fast ANN search for dense and sparse vectors
-- 🦀 Written in Rust for maximum performance
+- 🦀 Written in Rust
 - 📊 Optimized for high-dimensional datasets
 - 🔬 Research-backed implementation